Katherine Region NT

 turn off to fossick area

 We camped near No. 6 Bore (abandoned) in the creek area.
 Basically past the dry water tank & trough then through the cattle grid then take a sharp "left" along the fenceline and a few hundred metres to a shady tree along the dry creek.
-(Refer to fossick map)
+(Refer to fossick maps by NT Govt)

 Here is the remnants of many a fossicker's hoard and still plenty of pickings to be found.